MatheLi/Fall_Detection_App_AI/posts/First_model.md

     return daten_vektor
  ```
 ## Create Matrix
 Here we create a data matrix.
-At position 0, the sensor data was insert at position 1, the labels were insert.
+At position 0, the sensor data was inserted at position 1, the labels were inserted.
 The matrix looks something like this:

 Position:      0            1
-             Dataframes    Label
+             DataFrames    Label

  ```
 def erstelle_daten_matrix(daten_vektor):